Manveesh5/Air-Quality-Analysis-and-Prediction-using-Machine-Learning/README.md

 **Error Handling:** Implement error handling mechanisms to handle invalid input formats and ensure smooth functioning of the interface.

-**Improvement Strategies:** Strategies to improve the model's accuracy, such as feature engineering, hyperparameter tuning, and using more advanced machine learning techniques.
+**Improvement Strategies:** Strategies to improve the model's accuracy, such as feature engineering, hyperparameter tuning, and using more advanced machine learning techniques
+.